bloomberg/chromium.bb/CONTRIBUTING.md

 someone with commit access.
 A person with commit access is expected to be able to evaluate the patch with respect to the project scope and architecture.

+The below review guidelines are intended to be interpreted in spirit, not by the letter.
+There may be circumstances where some guidelines are better ignored.
+We rely very much on the judgement of reviewers and commit rights holders.

 During review, the following matters should be checked:

 - The commit message explains why the change is being made.